 Wildflower meadow links

-Buglife: How to make a community meadow
+Buglife: community meadow

 Creating and maintaining flower-rich grasslands is of increased value for wildlife.
 Grasslands that include wild flowers have more insects using the grasses and plants as somewhere to breed and shelter.
 They attract an increased variety of insects such as bees, butterflies and hoverflies by providing pollen and nectar.